qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

      - [numeric: double]

        Default: 0
-     - Minimum area of a polygon to be considered valid, in squared degrees.
+     - Minimum area of a polygon to be considered valid, in selected units.
        Any polygon with an area below this threshold is reported as error.
    * - **Small polygons errors**
      - ``ERRORS``